Renormalization-group equations of the LEFT at two loops: dimension-six operators: Basis change for three-gluon operators

 where the last term denotes the symmetry-breaking parts of the $\E_{\widetilde G}$-compensating finite renormalizations, with the coefficient $K'_{\widetilde G}$ replaced by $L'_{\widetilde G}$.
 These shifts only affect gluonic dipole-operator coefficients and are not relevant for the running of $L_{\widetilde G}$.
 Finally, most interesting at one loop is the change in the evanescent divergences, which are shifted as

 Explicitly, with

 one finds

 i.e., the one-loop insertion of $\O'_{\widetilde G}$ into a three-gluon Green's function does not generate an evanescent counterterm and the $K_{\widetilde G}$ contribution to the last term of the second line in Eq.~\eqref{eq:RGEMasterFormula} is absent in the primed basis.
-This is not true for other evanescent operators, as we will discuss below.
-To obtain the scheme change, we further require the insertion of $\E_{\widetilde G}$ into the two-loop Green's function.
-The dependence of two-loop counterterms on evanescent insertions satisfies a consistency condition~\cite{Naterop:2023dek}
+This is not true for all evanescent coefficients: in particular, evanescent counterterms are generated from the one-loop insertion of $\O'_{\widetilde G}$ into quark--anti-quark--gluon Green's functions, as we will discuss below.

-The sums in the first line extend over physical operators including gauge couplings, the ones in the second line run over all evanescent coefficients $K_j$.
-The finite renormalizations are~\cite{Naterop:2023dek}
+Similarly to the case of the $CP$-even operator~\eqref{eq:CPevenTwoLoopCTPrimedBasis}, the two-loop $1/\varepsilon$ counterterm in the primed basis is obtained from\footnote{In contrast to the quark mass or gauge coupling in Eq.~\eqref{eq:CPevenTwoLoopCTPrimedBasis}, for the dimension-six three-gluon operators there is no correction due to symmetry-restoring counterterms, which vanish.}